 If you are using Walmart Fulfillment services (WFS) and Walmart Performance Ads (WPA) your payout will not match with the A2X invoice.
 This is because Walmart does not currently include these fees in their settlement API that is sent to A2X.
 Instead, Walmart takes these fees directly out of the payout that you receive without accounting for it in the settlement.

-You will need to account for your Walmart fees in Xero and Quickbooks.
+You will need to account for your Walmart fees in Xero or Quickbooks Online.

-To set up a repeating bill, in Xero: select Business then Bills to Pay.
+To set up a repeating bill, go to Xero > Business > Bills to Pay.

 Click on the drop-down arrow next to New Bill and select, New Repeating Bill.